Ahn Jung-hwan: Suwon Samsung Bluewings

 In January 2007, Ahn joined K League club Suwon Samsung Bluewings on a one-year deal.
 He initially showed promise, scoring a hat-trick in a League Cup match against Daejeon Citizen.
 However, his performance declined, and he was left out of the national team for the 2007 AFC Asian Cup.

 While playing for the reserve team in a R League match to regain his ability, Ahn tried to get into the stand after being verbally abused by FC Seoul fans.
-He was consecutively ejected from the match and had to pay a fine.
+He was subsequently ejected from the match and had to pay a fine.

 Ahn's stint at Suwon was ultimately underwhelming, scoring 5 goals without a league goal in 25 appearances.
 He left the club at the end of the season.